Johanna Heldin

 Johanna Maria Heldin (born 29 August 1994) is a Swedish curler.
-She is currently the alternate on Team Anna Hasselborg.
+She was the alternate on Team Anna Hasselborg.
+With the Hasselborg rink, she won the gold medal in women's curling at the 2026 Winter Olympics and bronze medal in women's curling at 2022 Winter Olympics.

+Heldin was born in Gottsunda, Uppsala Municipality.

 Career

 Juniors

 Heldin played for Sweden at the 2012 Youth Olympics, throwing lead rocks for the team, which was skipped by Rasmus Wranå.
 The team finished fourth.
-She was paired with New Zealand's Luke Steele in the mixed doubles event and were eliminated in the round of 16.
+She was paired with New Zealand's Luke Steele in the mixed doubles event and was eliminated in the round of 16.

 Heldin played second for team Sweden at the 2015 World Junior Curling Championships, on a team skipped by Isabella Wranå.
-The team would end up finishing fourth.
+The team would finish fourth.
 She was invited to be Sweden's fifth player at the 2016 World Junior Curling Championships on a team skipped by Therese Westman.
-Heldin played in eight games and team finished in sixth place.
+Heldin played in eight games, and the team finished in sixth place.

 Mixed

 Heldin played for Sweden at two World Mixed Curling Championships, winning the silver medal at both the 2015 and 2016 World Mixed Curling Championship.
 The teams were skipped by Rasmus Wranå and Kristian Lindström respectively.